Discover My 6-Step (Done-For-You) Traffic Boosting SEO Strategy

 Examples of current clients Search Console and Analytics reports

-For the first 1-3 months traffic gains will likely start slow.
+For the first 1-3 months traffic gains will likely start slow, since we'll be tackling your website foundation (technical SEO) and core on-page optimizations first.
 This is common with every new SEO campaign, since search engines take a bit to react to new changes to your site.

 The purpose of you and I working together is to create and implement an SEO strategy that grows your web presence safely and steadily over time.

-Since there’s no guaranteed, “if you do this to your website, you will go up this many rankings and gain this much traffic” strategies within SEO, I’ll be reviewing your sites progress every 3-4 months.
+Since there’s no guaranteed, “if you do this to your website, you will go up this many rankings and gain this much traffic” strategies within SEO, I’ll be reviewing each page that we're targeting on your website every 3-4 months.

 It’s important that you’re open minded to making changes and sometimes taking risks with certain optimizations.